lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 + Create secure networks by configuring inbound and outbound rules for different devices or network segments.
 + Learn more about network congestion, throttling, and how to balance network resources.
 + Create complex network topologies similar to what you would find in businesses, allowing me to gain practical experience in network design, configuration, and troubleshooting.

-Installing pfSense in my lab allowed me to improve networking and security skills, providing hands-on experience with enterprise-level firewall and router functions, network monitoring, and advanced security measures.